bangoroo/lightControl/README.md

 # lightControl
-Control lights with openHab and esp8266 node
+Control lights with openHab and esp8266